BronyaCat/Many-Shot-Generator/README.md

 A recent research paper by Anthropic.ai has provided new ideas for "jailbreaking" AI assistants.
 This method, known as "Many-shot jailbreaking," cleverly takes advantage of the long context window feature of AI assistants.

-The researchers first simulated a large number of faux human-machine dialogue, and at the end of the conversation, they quietly added the target question.
-In this way, the AI assistant bypassed the security line and provided an answer without triggering the safety measures set by the developers of the large language model.
+The researchers create numerous simulated human-machine dialogues, seamlessly incorporating the target question at the conclusion.
+Through this method, the AI assistant circumvented the security protocols, delivering an answer without activating the safety measures implemented by the developers of the expansive language model.

 ![PIC](https://github.com/BronyaCat/Many-Shot-Generator/assets/46091734/b646279c-4b89-4a1a-b73b-ee94864d46a1)

-This research explores an interesting possibility: using a smaller, uncensored AI model to generate fake conversations, thus achieving "jailbreaking" of a more powerful and larger AI assistant.
-And all of this can be achieved with just a modern personal computer.
+This research explores an interesting possibility: leveraging a compact, uncensored LLM to generate fake conversations, thereby achieving the "jailbreaking" of a more robust and larger AI assistant.
+Remarkably, all of this can be accomplished using nothing more than a mainstream personal computer.

 This project will focus on demonstrating how to quickly implement this operation.